Getting Out of Wall Street Strategies' Ideas

 Trading rules for Wall Street Strategies

-The Hotline is designed for building positions that will be held for a period of 30 days to 6 months.
+The Hotline is designed for building positions that will be held for a period of three months to one year.
 The ideas are selected by using fundamental, technical and behavioral analysis.
 First and foremost, the emphasis lies on the fundamentals.
 We employ our methodology in determining value and potential and it is based on fundamental evaluations.
 There are metrics that are more important to us than to others on the Street, and some that are less important like the P/E ratio, which is over hyped.

 When we become convinced that a stock is undervalued or will make a strong move over an intermediate time frame, we then look to the charts and daily action in a stock to determine when to pull the trigger.
 At times we can be early or late, but we don't let false breakouts or shaky markets spook us out of positions if our fundamental conviction remains the same.
 Therefore, there are no official stop losses for the Hotline.

 We deal with a wide breadth of clients, and we're very realistic about their needs.
 Not everyone will share our convictions, nor will they have the nerve or wherewithal to weather down periods.
-For a nervous-investor, a stop loss could be established by a combination of a percentage loss in the 10% neighborhood and pivotal points on the charts.
+We do not use automatic stop losses on the Hotline.
+I think it's a mistake for long term investors.That said, we are sharing opinions.
+For nervous investors, if subscribers want to use stop losses, they can.
+For the most part, folks that believe in them suggest 10%.

 When it is time to exit ideas from the Hotline, we update our website and issue an email alert.
 Note: most ideas we cover also include an underlying option that we believe will provide upside potential and some downside protection.
 We are not big fans of buying options, but understand the demand for them.
-When we exit the underlying equity position it is understood that the options should be sold as well.
+When we exit the underlying equity position it is understood that the options should be sold as well, if we have not already exited the option.

 The Swing Strategies service is designed to take advantage of short-term moves of individual stocks and indices, in the time frame of between one to thirty days.
 In an effort to provide greater gains for investors accustomed to trading for pennies (read: day traders), we try to issue an alert to take profits on half of the position (scalp it) upon a gain of a dollar for ideas above $20.00 or an otherwise significant percentage gain of 4% or 5% for ideas priced below $20.00.
 We believe that those that prefer to be flat should actually take profits on the entire position.
 This alert is also for the nervous type that would have negative emotional problems dealing with that same stock pulling back.
 Because the upside goals are limited (the service is designed to generate income and catch swings and quick movements of stocks), there is a stop loss point given at the same time an idea is delivered to our clients.
 We think knowing the stop loss ahead of time allows for clients to exit decisively and to limit losses.
 On a few occasions, we may ask subscribers to adjust the stop loss and alter the parameters.
 Such messages are communicated before the stock reaches the original stop loss point.
 Once a stock has reached our stop loss on this service, it is removed from the model portfolio and we assume that all subscribers have closed it out.
 Note, we DO NOT send out alerts for original stop loss points, in the past it has only delayed exits and resulted in larger losses.